Children’s Art Classes in Johannesburg

 From which age do you teach?

 The best age to start is from age 7 onwards.
-I do however have some very talented 4 and 5-year-olds in my classes.
-However, by 7 years old your child would have developed motor skills required to write.
+I do however have some very talented 5-year-olds in my classes.
+However, by 7 years old your child would have developed the motor skills required to write.
 This allows them to progress with the fundamentals of drawing rapidly.
 This being said we have often assisted children to develop these skills through art from age 5.
 Some children who have done Occupational Therapy (OT) have been able to seize OT, due to art classes.
 So we guess the short answer is from age 5 onwards.

 What is the structure of the children’s art classes?